Shahanas-Shaha/TASK-4/README.md

 # TASK-4
-Turn On or OFF bulb using HTML+CSS+JavaSCript
+Turn On and OFF bulb using HTML+CSS+JavaSCript